soulfresh/page-object/README.md

       // You can use any standard DOM selector to find elements such as class, id or element selectors.
       todoInput: 'input',

-      // However, we highly suggest you use a dedicated test selector such as
+      // However, we highly recommend using a dedicated test selector such as
       // `data-test` (ex: `<div data-test="something">`) or `data-testid`.
       saveTodoButton: '[data-test=saveTodoButton]'